cuttle-cards/cuttle/README.md

 2.  **Points:**
     You may play any number card, Ace-Ten for the number of points shown on the card (Ace is one point).
 The first player to have 21 **or more** points wins.

-        * To play a card for points, click a card in your hand to select it, then click your field.
+        * To play a card for points, click a card in your hand to select it, then choose 'Points' from the available moves.

 3.  **Scuttling:**
     You may play a number card from your hand onto a lower-valued number card that your opponent has played for points; this destroys both cards.
 You may also scuttle a card of the same rank; if your card has the higher suit.
 The suit order is Clubs (weakest) < Diamonds < Hearts < Spades (strongest).